This maple donut cake recipe won’t fool donut lovers that you’re eating a fried donut. But it will satisfy your donut cravings.

 A cake donut is a donut leavened with baking powder instead of yeast.
 An old-fashioned donut is a type of cake donut usually made with buttermilk.

 No. But there is so much variation in how people measure that you are much more likely to get a reliable result if you weigh your ingredients.

 Yes, you can freeze the completed cake, though if you can it would be better to freeze the whole cooled cake prior to glazing.
 Wrap it well in a double layer of plastic wrap and then a layer of foil.

-If you have a bundt pan that holds 12-15 cups, just double the recipe, and expect that the cake will need to bake for longer.
-That’s 45-55 minutes according to the NY Times recipe.
+If you have a bundt pan that holds 12 to 15 cups, just double the recipe, and expect that the cake will need to bake for longer.
+That’s 45 to 55 minutes according to the NY Times recipe.
 Or make donut muffins.
-Muffins will have a shorter baking time, usually 15-20 minutes.
+Muffins will have a shorter baking time, usually 15 to 20 minutes.

 Maple donut cake recipe